Prakkon/Stego-Cryptography/README.md

 ### 👋 Introduction

-This projet uses encryption and steganography methods in a form of parallel computing to hide a secret image/text file in a cover image, and send it across mediums.
+This project uses encryption and steganography methods in a form of parallel computing to hide a secret image/text file in a cover image, and send it across mediums.
 It is an effective method of protecting data by hashing the secret text/image using encryption, hiding it with steganography, and passing it through various mediums until it reaches it's destination.
 In general, Stego-cryptography is incredibly useful for data security and privacy, and espionage!

-However, this method has it's slight flaws as performing such a heavy computation on hundreds of texts or images can be time and space consuming.
-Our program deals with the same using parallel computing to greatly reduce time consumption.
+However, this method has had it's slight flaws as performing such a heavy computation on hundreds of texts or images can be time and space consuming.
+Our program deals with the same using parallel computing to greatly reduce time and space consumption.
 To show the difference between serialized and threaded stego-crytpography, we create visualizations